vikitobroni/api-ml-rasadhana/README.md

-# ML-Driven Recipe Recommendation Service
+# Rasadhana Backend API ML Integration

 This repository contains the code for a Flask-based machine learning service that performs food classification and recommends recipes.
 The service integrates image classification using TensorFlow and Natural Language Processing (NLP) techniques for ingredient-based recipe recommendation.